-Vermont State Police investigate dog killings
+Pet owners put on alert after dogs are tortured and killed

-SHELDON, Vt.
-(AP) - Police are warning pet owners in northwestern Vermont after a number of dogs have been found tortured and killed.
+SHELDTON, Vt.
+(AP) - Police are putting pet owners on alert in northwestern Vermont after a number of dogs were found tortured and killed.

-Nicole Michel, the animal control officer in Sheldon, tells mynbc.com that she has been called to six incidents this month.
+Nicole Michel is the animal control officer in Sheldon.
+She tells television station WPTZ that she has been called to six episodes this month.

 She says some of the animals were found on the side of the road with a plastic bag over their faces.
 Another was found shot and tied to a tree.

 She says she has “no words for someone who could do something so heartless, so cruel.”
-She says, “Dogs are our family.”

 The Franklin County Humane Society is offering a $500 reward for information leading to an arrest.

 Vermont State Police are investigating.
-They haven’t said yet if the incidents are related.
+They aren’t saying whether the killings are related.

 Copyright © 2019 The Washington Times, LLC.